hushbrush/AdvQuants/README.md

 1. Trust in exec_branch_of_fed_govt in 2016 made you most likely to be liberal- explains about 31%--checks out, because back then there was a Democrat President.
 2. Trust in Organised Religion, Military, and Major companies makes you more likely to be a Conservative.
 3. Trust in Scientific Community, Press, and Organized labour come in next.
+4. Introducing controls for demographic factors changed the model: Race('white' or 'other') and sex were not statistically significant, but confidence in press becamse insignificant.
-4. Trust in press is interesting because it has definitely changed a lot in the past 10 years
+5. Trust in press is interesting because it has definitely changed a lot in the past 10 years

 ![Americans-Trust-in-Mass-Media-1972-2024](https://github.com/user-attachments/assets/45f29efe-7a7f-46fa-b6de-06237aa15bd2)
 ![Partisans-Trust-in-Mass-Media-1972-2024](https://github.com/user-attachments/assets/f6f5e5f2-9192-4356-ac74-f0a34a892b70)

-Conclusion (1 minute)
+## Conclusion

 So what?
 Why should we care?